cheesesamwich/Tobleronecord/README.md

 # Tobleronecord
 ## A vencord fork focused on quality of life features and more plugins
-## Notice: This fork is not actively maintained or vetted, and usually i no longer have an interest in publishing plugins
+## Notice: This fork is not actively maintained or vetted, and usually i no longer have an interest in publishing plugins (due to lack of ideas, mainly)

 ## Features